hudson155/kairo/kairo-sql/feature/README.md

   How long to wait for a connection to validate.
   Defaults to 250 milliseconds.

+Further Exposed connection pool configuration is available by passing a `configureConnectionPool` builder block to the `SqlFeature` constructor.

 ### `Database`

 The `Database` config offers some further options regarding how the database is accessed.